-Everything you need to know about bitcoin
+Bitcoin: what you need to know

-Is bitcoin a virtual goldrush or a new bubble waiting to burst?
+Is Bitcoin a virtual goldrush or a new bubble waiting to burst?

-In recent weeks the term bitcoin has gone from a little-known internet payment system to being discussed on main-stream TV and radio shows.
+In recent weeks the term bitcoin has gone from a little-known internet payment system to being discussed on mainstream TV and radio shows.
 So what is it and should you take any notice?

 Bitcoin can be described as a decentralised, peer-to-peer, virtual, cryptographic currency.
 Far more easily you can just think of it as an online currency and the first of its kind.

-The story behind bitcoin is as odd as its concept.
+The story behind Bitcoin is as odd as its concept.
 It was envisioned, created and launched by someone called Satoshi Nakamoto, but this is believed to be a pseudonym and whoever is actually behind the name has subsequently vanished.